L-Kasu/Personalized-Search-Engine/README.md

 #### Compare the algorithms
 To compare the algorithms a evaluation for all of them has to be in the pickle-database.
 The average over all queries of all algorithms will be printed in one document, to show a overview of how good the results in comparson are.

+#### Searching-procedures

+## Term-frequency-inverse-document-frequency-weighting
+TODO

+## word-embdedding
+TODO

+## CLustering

+Via the k-means clustering algorithm (Implementation https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)
+(Constructor: clustering.Clustering (doc_vector-matrix: 2d-Array/csr-matrix)).
+The Clustering object gets created as follows:
+Clustering the documents into Clusters by their cosine-similarity, to greatly speed up the searching process.
+The optimal number of Clusters for a given directory gets evaluatet via the elbow method and applied (method: find_optimal_k (max: int)).
+Gets applied in the Constructor automatically Then the cluster gets predicted
+(method: predict_the_cluster_of_vector(vec: 1D-Array).
+After given the index of a predicted cluster, the actual Cluster gets returned.
+Then the usual search-procedure is now used, but only on the predicted Cluster, which Should give a speedup by the factor k.
+It is very important too normalize the vectors before Clustering them.
+Only that way useful results will apper.

+## Machine-Learning
+Machine learning model to predict the similarity of two documents.
+Here the Logistic-Regression Algorithm is used (see: https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression).
+Firstgets train by a test dataset of documents, (which can be either realted or unrelated (given by a dictionary = {doc_id: list-of-related-document ids}.
+TODO: finish

 ## License